matti/k8s-node-descale/README.md

 Drains Kubernetes nodes after they reach the specified best-before age.
 To be used together with an autoscaler so that the node will get replaced with a fresh one when there is demand.

+## TODO:
+ - labelselector, drain only with labels

 ## Installation

 ### Building manually: